losuler/smart-rack-cli/README.md

 ## Usage

-Start by simply extracting and running the single binary in the [latest release](https://github.com/losuler/smart-rack-cli/releases/latest) for your system.
-For each router or switch you would like to connect to, start a seperate process (e.g. in another terminal window).
+Run by extracting and executing the binary named `srs` from the [latest release](https://github.com/losuler/smart-rack-cli/releases/latest) archive for your system.
+For each router or switch you would like to connect to, start a seperate process.

 **Note:** Answering `y` to the prompt to shutdown and release will effect ALL routers and switches booked.